tghurair/agentic-prompting/README.md

 streamlit run app.py

+## Tools Used
+- Streamlit
+- CrewAI
+- OpenAI

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any bugs or feature requests.